![]() ![]() |

 Virginia Heinlein died in her sleep after a long struggle with respiratory illness and a broken hip suffered on Thanksgiving, David M. Silver, secretary-treasurer of the Heinlein Society was cited in an obituary in the LA Times of January 26, 2003.

-On Saturday, April 26, 2003,
+On Saturday, April 26,

-at about 5:30PM PDT, her ashes joined Robert's in the waves of
+2003, at about 5:30PM PDT, her ashes joined Robert's in the

-the Pacific, after nearly 15 years.
+waters of the Pacific ocean, after nearly 15 years.

-| This page has been revised by Heribert E. Severing on February 3, 2012. |
+This page has been revised by Heribert E. Severing on November 13, 2019. |

-Copyright © 1996 - 2012 by Heribert E. Severing, Hamm, & Luna-City.com.
+1996 - 2019 by Heribert E.

 ALL RIGHTS RESERVED